abinit/abinit/doc/topics/_longwave.md

 flexoelectric tensor which inherently affect the longwave driver.
 One of them precludes its usage to obtain the flexoelectric tensor of non-centrosymmetric (i.e., piezoelectric) materials (see section VII.c of [[cite:Stengel2013]]).
 The other one is related with the dependence of the bulk flexoelectric coefficients on the choice of an arbitrary reference energy.
-As customary in ABINIT, the average electrostatic potential has been taken as the energy reference within the longwave driver.
+The average electrostatic potential has been taken as the energy reference within the longwave driver.
 Nonetheless, as illustrated in section IV.d of [[cite:Stengel2016a]], other choices might lead to quantitatively and qualitatively different outcomes.
 On the other hand, such ambiguity is well known to disappear when the surface-specific part is accounted for, as done e.g. in [[cite:Stengel2014]].